Improtics

 Here is the thing - he was never supposed to hire in the first place.
 Not at his stage.
 And by the end of this post, you will see exactly why the outsourcing model beats hiring for 90% of agencies under 15 PPC accounts.

 If you already know your agency needs help with Google Ads delivery, book a free audit here and we can talk specifics.
+If you want the full breakdown of how outsourcing works, the models, and how to pick a partner, read our complete guide to Google Ads outsourcing for agencies.
 For everyone else, keep reading.

 The Salary Math That Makes Agency Owners Wince